 Beyond individual password strength, it’s imperative to judiciously allocate administrative access.
 WordPress’s architecture offers a hierarchy of user roles, from the omnipotent Administrator to the more restricted roles such as Editor, Author, and Subscriber, each tailored to specific site management needs.
 This stratification ensures that users possess only the permissions necessary for their role, minimizing the risk of exploitation through excessive access privileges.

-Choose a Secure Hosting Provider
+Choose Secure WordPress Hosting

 The cost is another important factor.
 While some hosts offer low introductory rates, be mindful of the price after the promotional period ends.
 Providers like A2 Hosting and Cloudways offer a range of benefits such as free site migration, CDN access, and high performance, but their pricing models vary, so it’s important to choose one that fits your budget and meets your site’s needs over the long term.

-Regularly Backup Your Restaurant Website
+Back Up Your Restaurant Website Regularly

 The significance of backups is underscored by the reality that many hosting providers have limitations on their free backup services, often ceasing backups if a site exceeds certain storage limits.
 This limitation could leave businesses erroneously believing their data is secure when, in fact, it might not be backed up at all.